TOSIT-IO/tdp-ui/README.md

 cp config.example.json config.json
 ```

+A `skipAuth` option is available to skip the authentication process.
+It is useful for development purposes.

 The npm `install` script installs all dependencies and generates the API client SDK.
 The SDK is generated in the `./src/api` folder.
 The npm `dev` script starts a Next.js development server:

 ```bash